Drivers. Love them or hate them. They make sure our machines churn away day after day with our hardware working in top condition.

 Windows takes care of critical security problems and vulnerabilities via regular updates.
 As for the rest — excluding graphics cards that benefit from frequently updating to the latest manufacturer-vetted drivers (you’ll be prompted to download these by the proprietary programs from Nvidia and the like anyway) — always go by the mantra of “if it’s not broken, don’t fix it.”

 In general, there’s absolutely no sense in trawling through manufacturer driver lists looking for the latest driver for a Wi-Fi adapter if it’s working without any issues.

 Using Driverscape As A Last Resort

-Although the above has hopefully highlighted the inherent risk of using third-party sites, Driverscape can be useful if you are hunting down a driver produced by a now-defunct vendor or a device that no longer appears on a manufacturer’s support page.
+Although the above has hopefully highlighted the inherent risk of using third-party sites, Driverscape can be useful if you’re hunting down a driver produced by a now-defunct vendor or a device that no longer appears on a manufacturer’s support page.

-If for some reason you’re tracking down the last known driver for a sound card made in the early 2000s, then Driverscape is a blessing.
+If, for some reason, you’re tracking down the last known driver for a sound card made in the early 2000s, Driverscape is a blessing.
 It may be among a handful of places on the internet where the driver is available and definitely among the more accessible of these.

-Stories of Driverscape files planting not only fake drivers, but trojans litter forums across the internet, but the majority of these posts are a few years old, and it appears Driverscape has cleaned up its act in the interim.
+Stories of Driverscape files planting not only fake drivers but trojans litter forums across the internet.
+Still, the majority of these posts are a few years old, and it appears Driverscape has cleaned up its act in the meantime.

 The Final Word

-To summarize, manufacturer websites are unequivocally the way to go to obtain drivers.
-In the unlikely scenario of obsolete and hard to find drivers, then Driverscape has its uses but go forth with utmost caution.
+To sum up, manufacturer websites are unequivocally the way to go to obtain drivers.
+In the unlikely scenario of obsolete or hard-to-find drivers, Driverscape has its uses, but go forth with utmost caution.